 16. Now more than ever, you need to plan your time in the parks.

-In this interim time without FastPass+, full return of entertainment and increased capacity, it is perhaps more important than ever to have a plan when visiting the parks.
+In this interim time without FastPass+ and the full return of entertainment, it is perhaps more important than ever to have a plan when visiting the parks.
 At least have all of your family members decide at the outset which rides are most important, so that no one is left disappointed.
-If you want more direction than that, we frogs have added new Disney World park plans that take into account the lack of entertainment, characters park hopping and FastPass+.
+If you want more direction than that, we frogs have added new Disney World park plans that take into account these changes to help you plan your best day.

 17. You need to know the latest ways to make reservations for Star Wars: Rise of the Resistance.

-Disney has added some capacity back to Star Wars: Rise of the Resistance by adding clear plastic dividers to separate parties and is testing a new virtual boarding process, but reservations for the most popular ride in all of its parks remains hard to come by.
+A virtual queue is the only way to ride Star Wars: Rise of the Resistance ... it's not always easy to do.
+Disney has added some capacity back to the attraction by adding clear plastic dividers to separate parties, but reservations for the most popular ride in all of its parks remains hard to come by.
 If riding is a priority, consider making Disney's Hollywood Studios park reservations for multiple days and make sure to read up on our tips for securing a boarding pass on Star Wars: Rise of the Resistance.